In early November, a new research paper was published; The Future of Project Management: Global Outlook 2019.

 The future of PMOs, is cited as including the need to be involved in effective prioritisation, better and more proactive engagement with Senior Customers, and adjusting current practice to adapt to the changing needs of projects, namely Agile and other approaches.

-During Wellingtone’s APM Accredited PMO Practitioner course we discuss some of the tactics that PMOs can use to bring additional focus to these areas, which are summarised below:
+During Wellingtone’s APM Accredited PMO Practitioner training course we discuss some of the tactics that PMOs can use to bring additional focus to these areas, which are summarised below:

 Defining prioritisation metrics take time and effort, and not something that should be done in isolation by the PMO.
 A prioritisation matrix needs should address perspectives such as Strategic Fit, Economic Impact, and Feasibility.

-Answering questions such as how aligned to organisational goals a project is, whether it provides competitive advantage, whether the resources are available, and how the anticipated benefits have been validated are typical areas for assessment.
+Answering questions such as how aligned to organisational goals a project is, whether it provides a competitive advantage, whether the resources are available, and how the anticipated benefits have been validated are typical areas for assessment.